This article is for accounts with RegEx search enabled on their Translation Memory.

 .{8,}

-can be used for strings with 8 or more characters, excluding line breaks^(?=[\S\s]{00,8}$)[\S\s]*
+can be used for units with 8 or more characters, excluding line breaks^(?=[\S\s]{00,8}$)[\S\s]*

 ^(?=[\S\s]{10,20}$)[\S\s]*

 Example use case 1: your product screen previously only supported 10 characters; now it can support 12.
-You’d like to find all strings with 10 or fewer characters, so you can evaluate the level of effort required to update all 10-character translations to 12-character translations:^(?=[\S\s]{00,10}$)[\S\s]*
+You’d like to find all units with 10 or fewer characters, so you can evaluate the level of effort required to update all 10-character translations to 12-character translations:^(?=[\S\s]{00,10}$)[\S\s]*

 ^(?=[\S\s]{00,8}$)[\S\s]*